A Brief History of Camp Ripley

 The 2000s also saw a steady stream of new construction.
 More barracks were built to replace hutments, which were being phased out.
 This allowed the post to house nearly 4,000 personnel at once during the winter months and over 8,000 during warm weather months.
 Other projects included upgrades to small arms and tank ranges, enlarged maneuver training areas and added facilities for special operations training that included drop zones, rappel tower, confidence courses, and two mock POW compounds.

-The new challenges of warfare in a post-9/11 world brought noteworthy changes as well.
-Camp Ripley added a 26-building “village” offering realistic military and civilian training for close-quarter urban operations, a Medical Simulation Training Center that offers specialized schooling and refresher courses for military medics and civilian responders, an unmanned aerial systems (drones) facility, and a State Emergency Management Training Center.
+Terrorist attacks on September 11, 2001, led to enhanced homeland security measures and increased military involvement in the Middle East.
+Training emphasis at Camp Ripley followed suit.
+New construction since 9/11 included such things as a 26-building “village” tactical training in close-quarter, urban settings; Improvised Explosive Device (IED) training lanes; a Medical Simulation Training Center that offers specialized schooling and refresher courses for military medics and civilian responders; an unmanned aerial systems (drones) facility; and a State Emergency Management Training Center.
 By 2015 the post’s infrastructure could fully support collective, combined arms training for large-scale federal, state, and local civilian emergency management.

-Camp Ripley has long been committed to stewardship of the land.
-It has become a showcase for its conservation efforts and use of solar energy.
-It supports several environmental initiatives in partnership with the DNR, and the DNR trains its conservation officers using Camp Ripley’s diversified habitat.
+From its inception, the camp was designated as a state forest preserve and game refuge.
+Long committed to environmentally-sound stewardship of the land, it has become a showcase for its conservation efforts and use of solar energy.
+It supports several environmental initiatives in partnership with Minnesota's Department of Natural Resources (DNR), and the DNR trains its conservation officers using Camp Ripley’s diversified habitat.
 The Minnesota Highway Patrol and numerous other law enforcement agencies also make heavy use of Camp Ripley’s unique facilities.